If you’ve got a toddler, springtime can mean a lot of fun!

 Take a minute right now and get up from wherever you’re sitting to look at your back window.

-I’m looking out mine right now and I can see a number of trees.
+I’m looking out mine right now and I can see several trees.

 I didn’t use them to know any of them.